ComPile: A Large IR Dataset from Production Sources: Statistical Analysis

 \subsection{Token Count}

-Finally, we performed experiments at different vocabulary sizes to gather approximate token counts to determine the utility of our dataset for the code training of pre-trained large language models with the results shown in \autoref{stats:tokens}.
-To perform these experiments, we started by generating a vocabulary from a subset of the dataset.
-We chose to use BPE tokenization \cite{sennrich2016subwordunits} as it is one of the most commonly used techniques for tokenization for LLMs and easily adaptable to the textual component of our dataset.
+Finally, we performed experiments at different vocabulary sizes to gather approximate token counts to determine the utility of our dataset for the code training of pre-trained large language models with the results shown in \autoref{stats:public_tokens}.
+For these experiments we used the Llama 2 tokenizer~\citep{touvron2023llama} to be able to compare ComPile's size to contemporary datasets.
+To further test the size of the dataset, we generated a vocabulary from a subset of the dataset.
+We chose to use BPE tokenization~\citep{sennrich2016subwordunits} as it is one of the most commonly used techniques for tokenization for LLMs and easily adaptable to the textual component of our dataset.
 We gathered approximately 400 bitcode modules from each language and disassembled them into IR, training a BPE tokenizer over this data using fastBPE \footnote{https://github.com/glample/fastBPE}, generating several different vocabulary sizes for the various experiments.
 Finally, we used fastBPE to tokenize all the modules in our dataset after disassembling them, counting the number of tokens generated and summing over the entire dataset.
-Relative to the large size of our dataset in text form, approximately 2.4TB, we end up with comparatively few tokens.
+Relative to the large size of our dataset in text form, approximately 2.8TB, we end up with comparatively few tokens.
 We believe this is primarily due to the very formulaic nature of IR where there are many long character sequences that will occur often enough to be tokenized into a single token.
 We note that this is a very naïve method of tokenizing a language as structured as LLVM-IR but believe this serves as an appropriate estimate for the number of tokens that one could expect to obtain from our dataset.